Everest Base Camp Trek - 12 Days

 Reminder

 For a smooth and stress-free start, we highly recommend arriving in Kathmandu by 4 PM the day before we leave.
-This allows ample time for a final gear check and briefing.
+This gives you enough time for a final gear check, a trip briefing with your guide, and to make sure you have everything you need before heading to the trek.

 Online briefing